nokuni/MeikittSupportInformation/README.md

-# MeikittSupportInformation
+# Meikitt Support
-The support information about the Meikitt app
+For any trouble, request, feedback or suggestion, write us on iroshinidako@gmail.com